juhdakd/juhdakd/README.md

 ## Hi there 👋

-I'm [Your Name], a passionate software developer with a focus on web and mobile applications.
+I'm xm, a passionate software developer with a focus on web and mobile applications.
 I love to code and create things that live on the internet.

 ### What I'm up to